|

 Currently Offered Training

-Certified Nanotechnology & Clean Technology Professional (CNCP)
+Clean Technology Professional

-in the high growth industries of nanotechnology and
+an opportunity for advancement in the high growth industries of

-clean technology.
-The accelerated classroom/lab training
+nanotechnology and clean technology.
+The certificate

-demonstrate their acquired knowledge through problem
+expected to demonstrate their acquired knowledge through problem

 solving, group discussions, and project development.